p2r3/ppmod/README.md

 ### ppmod.keyval

 Shorter, more convenient alternative to `__KeyValueFrom...` functions.
 Automatically selects the approperiate function for the specified entity and keyvalue type.
+Guaranteed to run synchronously regardless of the input.

 ```
   ppmod.keyval (entity, key, value)
 ```

 The entity can be provided as a handle or string.
-However, when provided a string, `EntFire AddOutput` is used for applying the keyvalue.
-This might cause issues with asynchronous operations, as entity inputs are processed on a different thread.
 The key is expected to be a string, while the value may be an integer, boolean, float, string or Vector.

 ### ppmod.wait

 Simple way of delaying the execution of a function.
 Creates a dummy `logic_relay` entity with an attached script.
-The timing is enforced by a delayed EntFire.
+The timing is achieved by using a delayed EntFire.

 ```
-  ppmod.wait (script, delay)
+  ppmod.wait (script, delay, name = null)
 ```

 The first argument is the script to run, either as a string or function.
 The second argument is the delay in seconds.
+The third argument sets the targetname for the `logic_relay` entity.
 Returns a handle to the `logic_relay` entity, in case the timer needs to be aborted by destroying this entity.
 After the script is executed, the `logic_relay` is automatically destroyed.

 ### ppmod.interval

 Runs the specified script in regular intervals.
 Creates a `logic_timer` entity and configures it to run the script at an interval.

 ```
-  ppmod.interval (script, delay = 0, name = "")
+  ppmod.interval (script, delay = 0, name = null)
 ```

 The first argument is the script to run, either as a string or function.
 The second argument is the interval of the loop, in seconds.
 When set to 0 (default), the function is called once every tick.
 The third argument sets the targetname for the `logic_timer` entity.
-This is provided mostly for backwards compatibility and for an alternative way of accessing the timer.
 Returns a handle to the `logic_timer` entity, which can then be used to stop or modify the loop.

 ### ppmod.once